-The personal and professional growth of the intern is assessed throughout the semester.
-At mid-semester and end of semester, 3-way collaborative conferences are conducted to formally assess the intern's progress.
-The intern, mentor and college coordinator meet to discuss areas of strengths and areas which require improvement.
+A final grade of "C" or higher is required to successfully complete the student teaching semester.
+The personal and professional growth of the student teacher is assessed throughout the semester.
+At mid-semester and end of semester, 3-Way Collaborative Conferences are conducted to formally assess the student teacher's progress.
+The student teacher, cooperating teacher and college coordinator meet to discuss areas of strengths and areas which require improvement.
 Specific strategies and recommendations are made to address areas of weakness.
-The mentor teacher completes an evaluation prior to both conferences and recommends a grade to the college coordinator.
-As the instructor of record, the college coordinator will make the final decision regarding the grade.
-This grade will be recorded on Form 10 at mid-semester and on Form 11 at the end of the semester.
+The cooperating teacher and college coordinator complete an evaluation form at both conferences.
+Additionally, the 3rd Dispositions Review is completed at the end of semester.
+At the end of the semester, the college coordinator is responsible for the review and scoring of the unit assessments, which include the Teacher Work Sample and Dispositions Review.
+At mid and end of semester, the college coordinator submits a grade to the coordinator of student teaching and internships.

-Additionally, the 3rd Dispositions Review is completed at the end of the semester by the mentor teacher and college coordinator.
-At the end of the semester, the college coordinator is also responsible for the review and scoring of the Teacher Work Sample.
+Integrated/Merged Program: The cooperating teachers (i.e., special and general education) will complete the evaluations at the mid and end of semester.
+At the end of the semester, the college coordinator is responsible for the review and scoring of the Teacher Work Sample, Dispositions Review, and the Video/CEC Reflection.

-A final grade of "C" or higher is required to successfully complete the internship semester.
 Students in the M.A.T. program cannot count more than six hours of graduate coursework with a grade lower than a B toward their degree program.
 In addition, any master's student receiving more than six hours of graduate coursework with a grade lower than a B in their degree program shall be dropped from the program.